 Note the “from” address on your various followups.
 Is response detection working when you send from one address but not another?
-You may need to head over to your connected services page to connect an additional inbox, or link your accounts.
+You may need to head over to your inbox connections page to connect an additional inbox, or link your accounts.

 There Are Edge Cases

-Occasionally, Context.io is unable to detect a response.
 There are thousands of variations of email content, addresses and providers and not all systems work the same way.
-Context.io has done an amazing job accomodating these differences, but they are not perfect.
-Unfortunately, neither is your email provider.
+It is possible that our response detection may miss a reply in some circumstances.

 Here are some things to look out for if response detection missed a reply.